Sorry, you need to enable JavaScript to visit this website.

 Female patients

-Advise females to inform their healthcare provider if they are pregnant or become pregnant.
-Inform female patients of the risk to a fetus and potential loss of pregnancy.
+• Advise female patients to inform their healthcare provider if they are pregnant or become pregnant.
+Inform female patients of the risk to a fetus and potential loss of pregnancy

 Male patients